Rotaflex Night Fly Wall Lamp

-This wall lamp has 2 B22d sockets as used in France at that time.
+This wall lamp has 2 B22d sockets as used in France and the UK at that time.

 German designer, sculptor and graphic artist Hanns Hoffmann-Lederer (1899-1970) created several wall lamps in this style in the 1950s for HL-Leuchten from Darmstadt, Germany.
 They were made in acrylic, the successor of cellulose acetate.